Published

 Aurenity, a tech-enabled Excess & Surplus MGA, needed a way to handle growing submission volumes without adding staff.

 Manual data entry and document review slowed the process, making it harder for underwriters to stay responsive to brokers.
-By using Heron, Aurenity introduced workflow automation that transformed intake and rating.
+With Heron in place, Aurenity introduced workflow automation that improved intake and rating.

 Heron automated email parsing, document sorting, and data normalization, giving underwriters instant access to structured, high-quality information.